 Whilst there are reports of more snow falling further north, I was out picking Wild Garlic in the beautiful spring sunshine.

+The hedges on our lane are carpeted with the stuff.
 And whilst I only found a few flowers in bloom, there are plenty of good flavoured leaves ready for the picking.

 Wild Garlic Bread